channingbabb/aps-qa/README.md

 # APS Quick Access

 I will no longer be making updates to this project, this project didn't fulfill too many company needs.
+Can be used as a boilerplate as a future Electron project, though.

 ## Installation